 Spring 2013: Male #8-10 was confirmed back on Necedah March 31 but likely arrived on or by March 30, with his mate, female 37-09 (DAR), who was found dead on their summer territory in Juneau County, Wisconsin; her remains were collected on May 12, 2013.
 He spent the summer with two of only six wild-hatched chicks in the project's long history that managed to suvive the black flies, predators, hunters, inexperienced parents and other dangers, only to die during the autumn.
 Then he took up with female #23-10, but was not with her when he showed up for winter in Florida (below).

-Fall 2013: Male #8-10 migrated to Florida, where he was very likely the single bird reported in Jefferson County, Florida on 26 January 26.
+Fall 2013: Male #8-10 migrated to Florida, where he was very likely the single bird reported in Jefferson County, Florida on January 26.
 He then continued south and unexpectedly showed up at the St. Marks pen site on January 30.
-We have not received any additional reports on him since he left.
 "This male was one of only 7 ultralight birds to come to Florida this winter in a WCEP population that lost 16 cranes in the last few months," noted Brooke upon seeing this young crane once again.
+The bird tried to land with the chicks again in March, but was driven off from the pen area by #4-12.
+"Time and time again he had attempted to cross the mote, scale the pen walls and join the kingdom of the chicks, only to be thwarted again and again by the aggressive rage of that ruling despot," wrote Brooke.

 Back to "Meet the Flock 2010"